 It may not be pleasant to think about planning your own funeral but by laying out the details in advance, you can ensure your final wishes are carried out.
 Plus, by pre-planning your funeral service, you’ve saved your loved ones from the worry of making the arrangements during an already stressful time.

-First, give some thought to the sort of funeral service you want, including your burial wishes and your budget.
+First, give some thought to the sort of cremation service you want, including your burial wishes and your budget.
 And have your priorities in mind so you can determine which items fit your budget.

 Second, make sure you visit more than one funeral home.
 Ask friends and family for recommendations and research the facility before you go.
 Most funeral homes are part of trade organizations, such as Selected Independent Funeral Homes or National Funeral Directors Association, so start with their membership lists.